sparkflows/sparkflows-docs/docs/installation/configuration/connecting-spark-cluster.rst

 Ambari
 ^^^^^^

-If you are using Ambari, you can set the above settings for impersonation in ``HDFS/Configuration under Custom core-site``
+If you are using Ambari, you can set the above settings for impersonation in ``HDFS/Configuration under Custom core-site``.

 .. figure:: ../../_assets/installation/ambari-hdfs-configuration.png
    :scale: 100%